mlochbaum/BQN/implementation/primitive/search.md

 A hash table is a more sophisticated design where there are more possible keys than table entries.
 For good performance it depends on not having too many *actual* keys packed into a small space, which is why this method is named after the hash function.
 If the data is expected to be random then no hash function is needed (the identity function can be used), but I don't think that happens much with searching.
 Hash tables generally degrade to the performance of a linear lookup if the hash is defeated, so it's ideal to have a way to escape and use a sorting-based method if too many hashes collide.

 Hashing is really the only way to get a performant lookup on arbitrary data.
-For 2-byte and small-range data, lookups are better, and in several 4-byte cases, lookup with [partitioning](#partitioning) is competitive for smaller arrays and much better for large ones as the hash table outgrows the cache (>1e5 elements to be hashed or so).
+For 2-byte and small-range data, lookups are better, and in several 4-byte cases, lookup with [partitioning](#partitioning) is okay for smaller arrays and much better for large ones as the hash table outgrows the cache (>1e5 elements to be hashed or so).

 While hash tables are well studied, almost all the work is focused on large persistent tables, meaning that they're not too suited for a one-shot search function.
 Abseil's [flat\_hash\_map](https://github.com/abseil/abseil-cpp/blob/master/absl/container/flat_hash_map.h) is fine, I guess.
 Roger Hui's [Index-Of, a 30-Year Quest](https://www.jsoftware.com/papers/indexof/indexof.htm) works as an introduction to hashing in APL, although it has begun to suffer from the small number of years in places, and some details have serious issues (with a power-of-two table size, multiplying by a prime causes high bits to be lost and so is hardly better than no hash).
 The second half of my "Sub-nanosecond Searches" talk ([video](https://dyalog.tv/Dyalog18/?v=paxIkKBzqBU), [slides](https://www.dyalog.com/user-meetings/uploads/conference/dyalog18/presentations/D08_Searches_Using_Vector_Instructions.zip)) covers a difficult 4-byte design that's very good for membership and negative lookups (in particular, it's perfect for the reverse lookup as described in the next section).